 By Hiren Hindocha, President and CEO, Digital Nirvana

-What about Mobile TV in this context?
-In my opinion, Mobile TV is either dead or at least resting in a terminal state.
-By Mobile TV, I am specifically referring to the ability to receive broadcast signals on a device like phone and tablets using a Mobile DTV receiver that’s either plugged into the device or embedded in the device.
-For the widespread adoption of Mobile TV, the receiver needs to be embedded into phones and tablets.
-We’re not there yet.
+What of the future for the much-discussed mobile TV?
+In my opinion, mobile TV is dead or at least terminal.
+By mobile TV, I refer to the ability to receive broadcast signals on a device like phone and tablets using a mobile DTV receiver that’s either plugged into the device or is embedded within the device.
+For the widespread adoption of mobile TV, the receiver needs to be embedded into phones and tablets.
+And the industry is just not there yet.

-In the US, phone technologies are dictated by carriers and there’s no gain for the large carriers to embed these chips.
-Instead they would rather promote streaming, which consumes bandwidth that they can monetize.
+In the U.S., telecommunications’ technologies are dictated by the large carriers.
+There is no advantage to the telcos to embed these chips.
+Instead they would rather promote streaming that consumes bandwidth, which they can monetize.